What is the Internet of Things

 The IoT market is currently booming.
 There are over 14 billion connected devices globally and the number is projected to grow every year.

-- Global VC funding for IoT-focused companies increased to a record $1.2 billion in Q1 2022 compared to just $266 million in the same quarter last year.
+- Global VC funding for IoT-focused companies increased to a record high of $1.2 billion in Q1 2022 compared to just $266 million in the same quarter last year.

-- Supply chain shortage and global chip shortage caused by the pandemic slowed the market growth.
+- The supply chain and global chip shortages caused by the pandemic slowed the market growth.

 The Internet of Things can be applied in any industry, but in some areas, it is more in demand than in others.
 Here are 5 popular fields for IoT application development.